The Wealth Elevator

-For the longest time, owning a home has been every American’s dream.
-The idea may seem to be very appealing and highly marketable, but does buying your own home more advantageous?
+For the longest time, owning a home has been part of the American dream.
+This financial decision may seem to be very appealing and highly marketable, but should you buy or rent a house?

 Must Watch!
 He realized that it was a mistake to buy his own home…